petereijgermans11/ddd_llm/ddd_llm_app_tag6/README.md

-# Domain Driven Development with LLM: App
+# Domain Driven Development with LLM: App Peter Eijgermans

 ## Installation and use only
 If you only want to install the application for usage and testing, follow the steps below.